 At the end of the window, the race officer rings the bell once to indicate such.
-Any boat starting after the closure of the window should be given the window closing time as its start time.
-Any boat not starting within 15 minutes after the closing of the window shall be recorded as DNS (did not start)
+Any boat starting after the closure of the window should be given the closing time as its start time.
+However no boat should start 15 minutes after the closing of the window.